ivanzemskiy/brew-deps-tree/README.md

 produces `brew-tree.json` which includes all the `build`/`runtime`/`test` ... dependencies

-can be quickly checked using `jg` or a similar tool
+json can be quickly checked using `jg` or a similar tool